redmond2742/SSOSS/README.md

    a.
 Use GPX Version 1.0 with logging every second
 2. Video Recording
    a.
 Record at 2 Megapixel resolution or more
    b.
-Record at 30 frames per second or higher
+Record at 30 frames per second or higher (60 fps preferred)

 ### C. Data Processing: Argparse Command Line
 ```Shell